Security-Onion-Solutions/securityonion-docs/third-party-integrations.rst

 -----------------------------
 .. tip::

         By default integrations are not automatically kept up to date.
-This behavior can be modified via Elasticfleet -> config -> auto_upgrade_integrations.
+This behavior can be modified via :ref:`administration` -> Configuration -> elasticfleet -> config -> auto_upgrade_integrations.
 Not automatically upgrading integrations avoids potential log ingest downtime if there is an issue with the latest package or if the latest package requires a manual update to your integration configuration.

 To view which integrations have upgrades available: